BosunForestEcology/SpaDES_PinStro_DeadWoodExample/README.md

-# SpaDES_PinStro_DeadWoodExample
+# DeadWood_Example

-Controller repository for a *Pinus strobus* dead wood decay workflow built with [SpaDES](https://spades.predictiveecology.org/).
+Example4 repository showcasing how to use these modules built with [SpaDES](https://spades.predictiveecology.org/).

 ## Modules